input-output-hk/gatsby-starter-iohk-default/README.md

 To setup with Netlify hosting simply link your repository to Netlify creating a new site and set the build command to `npm run ci` and the publish directory to `public/`.
 The `ci` script will run linting as well as building the site and can be extended to run tests etc. should you wish to add automated testing.

+To access the CMS go to `/admin/` and you will be redirected to the login/CMS page depending on your Netlify configuration.

 ## Uploadcare

 The starter has integration with [Uploadcare](https://uploadcare.com/), but can be used without Uploadcare.
 To use Netlify CMS without Uploadcare edit the `netlify/index.js` config to replace the Uploadcare config with something else.
 For example choosing to host images locally: